ktakenos/PicameraViewerForAstro/README.md

 # PicameraViewerForAstro
 Front end of Raspberry pi HQ camera and controls live view image and motorized equatorial mounts

+[Due to my bits and pieces coding, there are many untidy way arounds in the code.
+I will sort them out gradually.]

 Developed on Raspberry Pi 4B 2GB and HQ camera

 Required: